KIMSEONGRAN/Algorithm/README.md

 - 1721.Swapping Nodes in a Linked List
   - 4일 소요...
 - 1773.Count Items Matching a Rule
-- 1816.Truncate Sentence `NEW✨️`
+- 1816.Truncate Sentence
 - 1832.Check if the Sentence Is Pangram
 - 1859.Sorting the Sentence
 - 1920.Build Array from Permutation
 - 1929.Concatenation of Array
-- 2006.Count Number of Pairs With Absolute Difference K `NEW✨️`
+- 2006.Count Number of Pairs With Absolute Difference K
 - 2011.Final Value of Variable After Performing Operations
 - 2114.Maximum Number of Words Found in Sentences
 - 2130.Maximum Twin Sum of a Linked List